Creating Unreal VFX and Gameplay to The Chi Season 4

 THE CHI VFX REEL COMING SOON

-We delivered approximately 200 photo-realistic 4K - VFX shots for season 3 of "The Chi" on Showtime.
-All CGI work for this show had to be seamlessly integrated and never distract from the stellar performances.
+We came on to The Chi for Season 3 and delivered approximately 200 photo-realistic 4K - VFX shots.
+All our work is seamlessly integrated and never distracts from the stellar performances.
 The show's use of real locations meant the a host of complex large scale crew and production equipment removals and environmental replacement work.

 Many shots required actor additions including partial body reconstruction and clothing replacements, complex "body art" removal and body beauty augmentations,, epic day for night conversions with digital relighting, 3D-tracked CGI fire, smoke, steam and water FX.
 We utilized our broadcast design experience to give scenes a more cinematic look when featuring communicating via text messaging, together with more integrated and realistic ways of displaying screens on phones, computers and TV screens that had been missing on previous seasons.
 It was a great collaborative experience.

 The narrative of many scenes in season 3 required reconstruction by using a combination of different takes or the insertion of actors from other shots.
 Complex removal work is also necessary to rebuild the backgrounds before actors can be put back in.
-Some shots required rebuilding and re-timing actors arms to get the shot right.
+Some shots required a rebuilding and re-timing an actors arms to get the shot to feel right.
 We also handled dozens of large scale crew removal shots from roads, glass and interiors.

 These shots help illustrate Cinergy Creative's ability to execute work to aid productions affected by Covid 19 shooting guidelines.